- Parents Home

 Kidney and Bladder Problems

 Chemotherapy drugs and radiation can destroy all types of healthy blood cells and harm the body's production of new ones.
-Low levels of red blood cells (the cells that carry oxygen) can lead to anemia, which causes fatigue, paleness, shortness of breath, and a fast heartbeat.
+Low levels of red blood cells (the cells that carry oxygen) can lead to anemia, which causes tiredness, paleness, shortness of breath, and a fast heartbeat.

 Blood Clotting Problems

-White blood cells (WBCs) also can be depleted during or after cancer treatment.
+White blood cells (WBCs) also can be low during or after cancer treatment.
 WBCs called neutrophils help fight infection.
 Having too few can put a child at increased risk of serious infection, a condition called neutropenia.
 A fever can be a sign of serious infection, so tell your doctor right away if your child gets one.

 Kids with neutropenia need to take special precautions against germs.
 Like all kids, they should wash their hands well and often, especially before eating, after using the bathroom, and after touching animals.
 They also need to avoid crowded indoor places or visiting with friends or family members who have contagious illnesses (such as a cold, the flu, or chickenpox).